meshrwkv/manuals/README.md

 }
 ```

-The use of a 1-D ResNet-34 model allows for efficient generation of high-quality embedding vectors, which are essential for the accurate rendering and processing of the mesh data.

 ### Sizes of Generated Embedding Vectors

 The sizes of the generated embedding vectors depend on the complexity of the mesh data and the configuration of the ResNet-34 model.
 However, as a general guideline: